mgp/book-notes/leadership-strategy-and-tactics.markdown

 * To discriminate between things that matter and things that don't, a leader must detach, take a step back, and assess whether or not any detail in a situation matters.
 * A good rule to follow is for a leader to err on the side of not getting involved in problems; the goal is always to allow problems to get solved at the lowest level.
 * A leader should know what is important and when it is time to step down into the tactical situation and solve a problem before it gets out of hand.

+#### Section 3: Principles

+##### The Most Important Member of the Team

+* Explain to each team member what happens if they don't do their jobs well, and how their job fit into the big picture and the strategic mission.

+##### Span of Control

+* Beyond 8 to 10 direct reports, a leader doesn't have the time or bandwidth to keep track of events inside the worlds of their subordinate leaders.
+* The better the subordinate leaders, the less supervision and intervention they require from the boss.
+* If you have too many people under your control, it may be effective to elevate a few of the high-potential troops to be leaders of some smaller teams beneath you.

+##### Taking Care of Your People With Discipline

+* If you want to take care of your people, push them.
+Ensure they understand their jobs, and drive them toward their goals.
+* If they fail professionally, they fail to achieve their financial goals and cannot take care of their families or provide for them the way they want to.

+##### Imposed Discipline

+* When you give a direct order or impose your will on the team, you are removing subordinates' input from the equation.
+* When people have no input, they have no ownership; when they have no ownership, they have no personal stake in driving mission success.
+* It is always better to have people embrace change voluntarily and to take ownership of it so they can drive toward success.
+* A direct order may be warranted when individuals on the team have agendas that are not aligned with the leader's or the mission's.
+* Whenever possible, explain the *why*, ensure the team members understand the benefits to the mission and to themselves, and then give them as much ownership as possible.

+##### Pride

+* In the worst case, pride becomes arrogance, the ego inflates, stagnation ensues, and the downward spiral begins.
+* In the best case, pride is an unseen force that keeps team members working hard, giving their best effort, and holding themselves and each other to the highest standard.
+* Optimally, a leader doesn't need to police infractions and motivate the team to give their best; if there is pride, the team polices itself.
+* To build pride within a team, put its members through situations that require unity, strength, and perseverance to get through.
+Through hard work they must overcome shared suffering.
+* No pride is built on easy wins, but a team has to win some to have pride.
+Try to find that point, and then fight to maintain it.

+##### Giving Orders

+* Commander's Intent is where, when giving orders, you simply state the mission goal – the goal that must be accomplished.
+* Let your subordinates come up with the plan whenever possible.
+Not only do they buy into it and take ownership, but it will give you the distance and altitude you need to see holes in it.
+* With each iteration of planning they conduct, and with each correction you give them, they will become better.

+##### Yes-Men

+* Subordinates should always push back against their leaders, ask why things are done a certain way, and offer information and recommendations from their perspective on the front line.
+* If you want optimal performance, you cannot rely only on your brainpower.
+You must encourage the rest of your team to think and to question you.